Rensselaer Polytechnic Institute

 Rensselaer Polytechnic Institute (/rɛnsəˈlɪər/ ren-sə-LEER; RPI) is a private research university in Troy, New York, United States.
-It is the oldest technological university in the English-speaking world and the Western Hemisphere.
-It was established in 1824 by Stephen Van Rensselaer and Amos Eaton for the "application of science to the common purposes of life".
+It is the oldest technological university in the English-speaking world and in the Western Hemisphere.
+Stephen Van Rensselaer and Amos Eaton established RPI in 1824 for the "application of science to the common purposes of life".

 Built on a hillside, RPI's 265 acre campus overlooks the city of Troy and the Hudson River.
 The institute operates an on‑campus business incubator and the 1250 acre Rensselaer Technology Park.

-RPI is organized into six main schools which contain 37 departments, with emphasis on science and technology.
+Organizationally, RPI has six main schools which contain 37 departments, with an emphasis on science and technology.
 It is classified among "R1: Doctoral Universities: Very High Research Activity".